 What is an electronic medical record and how is it different from an electronic health record?
-An EHR, unlike an EMR, features not only the standard medical and clinical data gathered in one single provider’s office, but also includes a more comprehensive patient history.
+An EHR, unlike an EMR, features the standard medical and clinical data gathered in one single provider’s office.
+Moreover, it includes a more comprehensive patient history.

-EHRs allow a patient’s health record to move with the patient him/herself—to other hospitals, health care providers, nursing homes, specialists and even across states and countries.
+EHRs allow a patient’s health record to move with the patient—to other hospitals, health care providers, nursing homes, specialists and even across states and countries.

 EHRs are designed to share and hold information from all providers involved in a patient’s care.
 EHR data can be managed and contained by staff and providers representing multiple health care organizations.

 An EMR is a digital version of a paper chart showing one’s entire medical history from one practice and is used mainly for diagnosis and treatment by providers.

 PrimeSuite by Greenway Medical Technologies provides clinical research business solutions and integrated ambulatory healthcare to over 34,000 healthcare providers in tens of specialties through its single-database, integrated HER and PM.
 It is an easy-to-use, award-winning core of full infrastructure of clinical, administrative and financial functionality.